Renzo4Renzo/Renzo4Renzo/README.md

 # Renzo Diaz :male_detective:

-👋 Hi, I’m Renzo, a passionate Peruvian :peru: NodeJS developer !
+👋 Hi, I’m Renzo, a passionate Peruvian :peru: Javascript developer !
 I’m interested in BackEnd Development, and I'm always looking to learn new technologies!

 :blue_book: I’m currently enhancing my Javascript knowledge, so I would be honored to be part of any kind of web devolepment and make clients happy around the world!